Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: Abstract

 \section{Abstract}

-Decisions regarding housing, transportation, and resource allocation would all benefit from accurate neighborhood-scale population forecasts.
-While various forecast methods exist at regional scales, developing a neighborhood-scale forecast remains a challenge, because complex drivers of residential choice ranging from housing policies to social preferences and economic status cumulatively cause drastic neighborhood-scale segregation.
+Decisions regarding housing, transportation, and resource allocation would all benefit from accurate small-area population forecasts.
+While various tried-and-tested forecast methods exist at regional scales, developing an accurate neighborhood-scale forecast remains a challenge partly due to complex drivers of residential choice ranging from housing policies to social preferences and economic status that cumulatively cause drastic neighborhood-scale segregation.
 Here, we show how to forecast the dynamics of neighborhood-scale demographics by extending a novel statistical physics approach called Density-Functional Fluctuation Theory (DFFT) to multi-component time-dependent systems.
 In particular, this technique observes the fluctuations in neighborhood-scale demographics to extract effective drivers of segregation.
 As a demonstration, we simulate a segregated city using a Schelling-type segregation model, and found that DFFT accurately predicts how a city-scale demographic change trickles down to block scales.
-Should these results extend to actual human populations, DFFT could capitalize on the recent advances in demographic data collection and regional-scale forecasts to generate accurate neighborhood-scale forecasts.
+Should these results extend to actual human populations, DFFT could capitalize on the recent advances in demographic data collection and regional-scale forecasts to improve upon current small-area population forecasts.